Environment

 Greenhouse Gas Emissions Chart

-Amphenol is acting to reduce our operational energy use and minimize our greenhouse gas (GHG) emissions through the application of lean production processes and capital investments in energy-saving equipment.
-Our efforts in these areas have allowed us to reduce our Scope 1 and 2 GHG emissions intensity over the five years that we have collected this data.
-Our 2022 goal is to reduce our revenue-normalized Scope 1 and Scope 2 GHG emissions by 10% versus our 2018 levels.
-We have also begun analyzing and reporting on some of our Scope 3 GHG emissions as we work toward increasing the impact of our decarbonization efforts.five years that we have collected this data.
-Our 2022 goal is to reduce our revenue-normalized Scope 1 and Scope 2 GHG emissions by 10% versus our 2018 levels.
-We have also begun analyzing and reporting on some of our Scope 3 GHG emissions as we work toward increasing the impact of our decarbonization efforts.
+Amphenol is acting to reduce our operational energy use and minimize our greenhouse gas (GHG) emissions through the application of lean production processes and capital investments in energy-saving equipment, which have allowed us to reduce our Scope 1 and 2 GHG emissions intensity.
+Our renewable energy strategy and GHG reduction efforts have led to a 36% decrease in our revenue-normalized Scope 1 and 2 (market-based) GHG emissions in 2025 compared to 2021.
+On an absolute basis, our GHG emissions have declined by 8% since 2021 and we remain on-track to achieve our goal to reduce our absolute Scope 1 and Scope 2 (market-based) GHG emissions by 10% by 2030 compared to our 2021 levels.

 + Read about how we are taking action